 In this article, we’re going to talk a little about how you can build your own web crawler using Python (don’t worry, it’s going to be basic).
 After 10 minutes of reading, you may even have your own Python web crawler to call your own!

-We’ve been asked a number of times how our website works.
+We’ve been asked a number of times how our reverse username search works.
 Trying to explain it causes a blank face.
-Instead, were going to do a post on how web crawlers can be used for open source research (ok and how our website works).
+Instead, were going to do a post on how web crawlers can be used for open-source research (ok and how our website works).

-Health Warning : Very technical.
+Health Warning: Very technical.
 Requires knowledge in PHP and Python.
-If you don’t have it, keep reading and you may get an idea how search engines work (or ours at least).
-Strongly recommend you read our previous posts first (Does a websites know you?, Can you find my hidden email address? and New Search engine on the blog).
+If you don’t have it, keep reading and you may get an idea of how search engines work (or ours at least).
+Strongly recommend you read our previous posts first (Does a website know you?, Can you find my hidden email address? and New Search engine on the blog).
 It will give you a grounding on how the manual techniques work, so when you start reading our code – it will click!

 What is a Web-Crawler?

 First, what is a web crawler? (as per Wikipedia https://en.wikipedia.org/wiki/Web_crawler).

 “A Web crawler is an Internet bot which systematically browses the World Wide Web, typically for the purpose of Web indexing.
 A Web crawler may also be called a Web spider, an ant, an automatic indexer,, or (in the FOAF software context) a Web scutter.“

 This explanation is by no way official but from how our site works, we believe there are three distinct crawler bots.
 There are crawlers that are extremely sophisticated and crawl, indexes, and remember where it’s been (google for example), and there’s directional.
 Directional crawlers are more specific and have a particular task that needs completing.
 Still very sophisticated, but designed for a handful of specific, targeted results.